vaitheeshm/HTML-CSS/README.md

 # HTML-CSS
-This is simple project made with only CSS and HTML
+This is my responsive web app project made with only CSS and HTML